Kian-Ashrafganjouei/CSI2132/README.md

 If you need to restart postgres server, please use the following command: command to turn on postgres server: pg_ctl.exe -D C:\Program Files\PostgreSQL\16\data

+Frontend info

+employee password is 0000

+note: we will need to work closely together to figure out how to bridge the backend and frontend together